pcarballeira/MVPDM_tool/README.txt

 - Push Compute prediction (only for alpha = 1.5, beta = -0.6  )
 - Push Design Linear SMV for linear arrangemets or Design Arc SMV for arc arrangements

-A description of the tool can be found in
+A description of the tool can be found in MVPDM_tool_manual.doc

 Contact: Pablo Carballeira López, Grupo de Tratamiento de Imágnes, Universidad Politécnica de Madrid, pcl@gti.ssr.upm.es